Wafa-Mamaani/complex-networks-final-project/README.md

 ## 📄 Report

 The final report (`Complex_Networks_Final_Report.pdf`) includes a comprehensive analysis, detailed explanations of methods, and visualizations for all networks.

----

-**Let me know if you want to add more details or tweak this README!** Once you finalize it, I can also suggest **folder structures** (like `/notebooks`, `/figures`, etc.) for a professional layout.

-🚀 Let me know how you’d like to proceed!